roryg/ghostwriter/README.md

 ### Fonts

-Ghostwriter serif uses [URW Garamond](http://garamond.org/urw) as main font.
+robowriter uses [URW Garamond](http://garamond.org/urw) as main font.
 The TrueType font files are included in this repository and are licensed under the [Aladdin Free Public License](http://web.archive.org/web/20021010015844/http://www.artifex.com/downloads/doc/Public.htm).

-Ghostwriter serif uses the free [Adobe Source Code Pro](https://github.com/adobe-fonts/source-code-pro) fonts for display of inline and performed code.
+robowriter uses the free [Adobe Source Code Pro](https://github.com/adobe-fonts/source-code-pro) fonts for display of inline and performed code.
 The font is included from Google Fonts.

 ### Troubleshooting